JYunth/bob-backend/README.md

 ## Caching

-Two levels of caching are implemented using `node-cache`:

-1.  **Baxus API Cache (`baxusClient.js`):** Caches responses from the `/bar/user/:username` endpoint of the Baxus API for 15 minutes to reduce load on the external service.
+Caching is implemented using `node-cache` in the recommendation routes:

-2.  **Recommendation Cache (`recommendationRoutes.js`):** Caches the final recommendation results for each specific API request (including username and query parameters) for 15 minutes to provide faster responses for repeated requests.
+*   **Recommendation Cache (`recommendationRoutes.js`):** Caches the final recommendation results for each specific API request (including username and query parameters) for 2 minutes (120 seconds) to provide faster responses for repeated requests and reduce load on the backend services and LLM.